alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/2020/2020-12-03-reasons-marriages-have-decreased-and-divorce-increased.md

 title: Greediness and dissatisfaction with simple life, dowries and expenditures for weddings have become exorbitant,that is why marriages have decreased
 hijri: '1442-04-18'
-source: Fatawa Shaykh Ibn Baz p.
+source: Fatawa Shaykh Abdul-Aziz Ibn Baz p.
 30/317
 lang: en
 category:
 - marriage